Pay a worker who provides their services through an intermediary and is subject to the off-payroll working rules.

 - report to HM Revenue and Customs (HMRC) through Real Time Information (RTI) the taxes deducted

-- pay the relevant employers’ National Insurance contributions (NICs)
+- pay the relevant employers’ NICs

 If the person paying the intermediary is outside of the UK, slightly different rules apply.